 We have implemented internal control measures relating to compliance with the requirements of social insurance fund contributions.
-Please see "Internal control measures to prevent the recurrence of non-compliance incidents" in this section.
+Please see the paragraph headed "Legal compliance and proceedings - Internal control measures to prevent the recurrence of non-compliance incidents" in this section.

 Provisions have been made by our Group in the corresponding accounting period for the possible payment of the unpaid social insurance fund contributions and the relevant fines accumulated since December 2010 (being the commencement of the non-compliance period).
-We have made provision of nil, approximately HK\$9,000, approximately HK\$0.5 million, approximately HK\$0.5 million, approximately HK\$0.8 million and approximately HK\$0.5 million for the six years ended 31 December 2015 for the possible payment of the unpaid social insurance fund contributions and the relevant fines.
+We have made provision of nil, approximately HK\$9.000. approximately HK\$0.5 million, approximately HK\$0.5 million, approximately HK\$0.8 million and approximately HK\$0.5 million for the six years ended 31 December 2015 for the possible payment of the unpaid social insurance fund contributions and the relevant fines.